dtaylorbrown/what-pup/README.md

 An interesting application that attempts to:
 - Detect dog breeds by image
-- Translate barks into "Human" language
+- Translate barks into "human" language